 Find a post on lessons learned when working with marketing people, sales and customer care agents, and other bloody beginners here: App Prototyping with Absolute Beginners.

 III.
-Regular Meetings:
+Stakeholder Communication by Regular Meetings:

 Offer AMA Sessions in the Form of a Lean Coffee: